ghForMike/airbyte/docs/integrations/sources/surveymonkey.md

 # SurveyMonkey

+[SurveyMonkey](https://surveymonkey.com) is an online polling tool used to gather insights into market/brand research, customer/user experience, employee engagement, and other areas of interest to an organization or project.
 This page guides you through the process of setting up the SurveyMonkey source connector.

 :::note